 The whole symbol expresses openness and tolerance towards the multicultural opportunities.
 This is at the very core of our identity as a German School on Eurocampus Manila.

 The Eurocampus Logo also reflects the colours and symbolic meaning of the Council of Europe's flag.
-However, in this logo the two stars are shaped and arranged in a different way.
+However, in this logo, the two stars are shaped and arranged differently.
 The two five-pointed stars touch each other at two of their points.
-They are not positioned side by side in an upright rectanguar way as in the Council of Europe's flag, but they are tilted towards each other.
+They are not positioned side by side in an upright rectangular way as in the Council of Europe's flag and tilted towards each other.

 The UNESCO Associated Schools Network (ASPnet) links educational institutions across the world around a common goal: to build the defences of peace in the minds of children and young people.
 The over 11,500 ASPnet member schools in 182 countries work in support of international understanding, peace, intercultural dialogue, sustainable development, and quality education in practice.

-This is our sweet little tarsier which was chosen byour students as the GESM school mascot in 2005.
-The picture had been painted by Andy Maluche, our baker of pretzels and typical German food for our "Laternenfest" (German lantern festival) and former father of a student here in school.
+Our students chose this sweet little Tarsier as the GESM school mascot in 2005.
+The picture was painted by Andy Maluche, our baker of pretzels and typical German food for our "Laternenfest" (German lantern festival) and former father of a student here in school.

-As the Tarsier is a very cute and endemic animal in the Philippines, it is something to be proud of, as we are all proud of our school.
+As the Tarsier is an adorable and endemic animal in the Philippines, it is something to be proud of, as we are all proud of our school.

-In 2017, we all voted for SUSTAINABILITY as a key concept in our Vision and Mission.
+In 2017, we all voted for SUSTAINABILITY as a critical concept in our Vision and Mission.
 "This tarsier - which needs protection and a sustainable environment - is an adequate symbol for our school's vision and mission" (quote from a student).